 When you finally have your list of perfect agents, and have read what they are asking for (each agent query request is different, so do exactly as their website instructs), then send off queries in batches of three to five.
 Wait for a few responses before sending out more.

 Some people are signed on their first try, most aren’t.
-In fact, some top writers aren’t signed until their one-hundredth agent query attempt.
+In fact, some top writers aren’t signed until their fiftieth agent query attempt.
 It’s about finding the right fit, so don’t get disheartened!
 BUT, if you haven’t had a bite after twenty do look at your pitch and your book and consider why it’s not being picked up.

 Waiting for an answer from an agent is the hardest part of being a traditionally published author.
 I wish someone had told me during my own journey how SLOW the publishing industry is.
 Most agents get back to you within 6-12 weeks (yes, weeks!).
 I’ve received replies after nine months from agents I’d ruled out as not interested, saying I’d come close to being signed!
 Silence isn’t always bad…